Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Agent's and Platform's Policies

 \subsection{Agent's Policies}

-On the agent's side, we consider two stochastic policies in both our analysis and numerical experiments: ``\emph{fixed}'' and ``\emph{adaptive decreasing}'' clicking policies.
-In both policies, the agent clicks on the content with some probability $\gamma_k$ at each time step $k$.
-The policies will differ in how $\gamma_k$ is selected.
+On the agents' side, we consider two stochastic policies in both our analysis and numerical experiments: ``\emph{fixed}'' and ``\emph{adaptive decreasing}'' clicking policies.
+In both policies, an agent $i$ clicks on the content with some probability $\gamma_{i,k}$ at each time step $k$.
+The policies differ in how $\gamma_{i,k}$ is selected.

-In the \emph{fixed} clicking policy (Algorithm~\ref{alg:policy-one}), $\gamma \in [0, 1]$ is kept constant.
-If we let $\gamma=1$, this will be equivalent to the ``always click'' policy of passive agents considered in prior works \cite{lanzetti2023impact}.
-This is a \emph{passive agent} policy.
+In the \emph{fixed} policy (Algorithm~\ref{alg:policy-one}), $\gamma_{i,k} \in [0, 1]$ is kept constant over time.
+If we let $\gamma_{i,0}=1$, this will be equivalent to the ``always click'' policy of \emph{passive agents} considered in prior works.

-In the \emph{adaptive decreasing} clicking policy (Algorithm~\ref{alg:policy-two}), at the start of each time step $k$, if the agent finds that its opinion has deviated substantially from its innate opinion (if $|x_{k}-x_0|\geq \delta$ for a given tolerance $\delta>0$), then the agent reduces its clicking probability for this time step to $\gamma_{k}=\frac{\gamma_{k-1}}{\kappa}$, where $\kappa\geq 1$ is a reduction rate; otherwise, the click rate will remain unchanged at $\gamma_{k}=\gamma_{k-1}$.
+In the \emph{adaptive decreasing} policy (Algorithm~\ref{alg:policy-two}), agent $i$ starts with an initial clicking probability $\gamma_{i,0}\in[0,1]$.
+After each opinion update, if the agent finds that its next opinion has deviated substantially from its innate opinion (if $|x_{i,k+1}-x_{i,0}|\geq \delta$ for a given tolerance $\delta>0$), then the agent reduces its clicking probability for the next time step to $\gamma_{i,k+1}=\frac{\gamma_{i,k}}{\kappa}$, where $\kappa\geq 1$ is a reduction rate; otherwise, the click rate will remain unchanged at $\gamma_{i,k+1}=\gamma_{i,k}$.
 This is a \emph{reactive agent} policy.

-Contrasting these two policies will allow us to compare the evolution of passive vs. reactive agents' opinions.